kcho760/Finish-that-lyric/buglist.md

-Avoid "filler" words. (a, I , the ,...)-Continue adding to it
+Bugs:

-restarting game will result in last sound loaded being played instead of lobby music
+Avoid "filler" words. (a, I , the ,...)-Continue adding to it Incorrect Spelling will result in default name being used.
+Look into spellcheck suggestions.

 Things to do:
 spotify playback(timestamp from musixmatch)